AmpereComputing/terraform-oci-ampere-a1/examples/almalinux9/README.md

 ### Creating a cloud init template.

 Using your favorite text editor create a file named cloud-init.yaml.tpl in the same directory as the main.tf you previously created.
-Copy the following content into the text file and save it.
+To make things slightly more interesting, in this template we are going to update and install some base packages using standard package management, add a group, then install then necessary repositories to install the docker-engine, as well as some additional tools to utilize docker.
+Once everything is running we will start a container running a container repositoriy on the host.
+To get started copy the following content into the text file and save it.

 ```
 #cloud-config